barbazul/1kfa/mod_guide_player.md

 When players find themselves on the losing side of a battle, or want to avoid a daunting threat, they may choose to run away.
-If their characters are positioned in a way that their escape is possible, according to the established fiction, the GM will allow them to escape, but there is a cost.
+If their characters are positioned in a way that their escape is possible, according to the established fiction, use this move.
-The players temporarily lose narrative control and the GM gets to say where the players' characters end up.
+The players temporarily lose narrative control and the GM will say where the characters end up.

 There may also be a Stamina cost (or Stamina gain) depending on how weighed down the characters were by their equipment.